heyimdenise/Boba-Store-Rec/README.md

 Have you and your friends ever gone out for dinner and wanted boba afterwards but no one knows where to go?

-This is an Automatic Boba Picker that will search for boba stores in your area and randomly pick a store to finalized your decision!
+This is an Automatic Boba Picker that will search for boba stores in your area and randomly pick a store to finalize your decision!
+This will also provide the address and rating of the chosen store.